Xevrac/docs/content/guides/avp2.md

 ### Patching the game for multiplayer:

-<b>i.</b> Open the `avp2smsinstall_2.4.zip` archive and extract its contents - Reminder, this is the multiplayer match mentioned you will need earlier.
+<b>i.</b> Open the `avp2smsinstall_2.4.zip` archive and extract its contents - Reminder, this is the multiplayer patch you will need to install as mentioned earlier.

 <b>ii.</b> Run the server master patch executable - `AvP2SMSInstall.exe`